-Timo Werner's impending move from RB Leipzig to Chelsea seals the German's turbulent rise from national pariah to one of Europe's most feared forwards.
+When Timo Werner seals his imminent move from RB Leipzig to Chelsea, the German's turbulent rise from national pariah to one of Europe's most feared forwards will be complete.

-However, the Premier League champions-in-waiting were not willing to pay Werner's release clause before it expired this month.
+However, Liverpool, concerned by the financial fallout from the virus, were not willing to pay Werner's release clause before it expired this month.

-Chelsea have instead splashed out to add much-needed firepower to Frank Lampard's revamped attack next season despite financial uncertainty due to the virus.
+So instead Chelsea are set to add some much-needed firepower to Frank Lampard's revamped attack next season.

-The Germany international has scored 32 goals for Leipzig in all competitions this season, including five in seven games since the Bundesliga returned last month.
+The Germany international has scored 31 goals for Leipzig in all competitions this season, including four in five games since the Bundesliga returned last month.

 Werner has already proved he can trouble Premier League defences.
-He played an influential role as Leipzig thumped Tottenham in the Champions League last-16, bagging the only goal of the first leg from the penalty spot.
+He played an influential role as Leipzig thrashed Tottenham in the Champions League last 16, bagging the only goal of the first leg from the penalty spot.

-Michael Ballack knows exactly what it takes to shine in the Premier League after leaving Germany, and the former Chelsea midfielder believes Werner has the qualities required to adapt to English football.
+Michael Ballack knows exactly what it takes to shine in the Premier League after leaving Germany and the former Chelsea and Bayern Munich midfielder believes Werner has the qualities required to adapt to English football.

 "He is a robust player, is very fast, but he is also physically good in a duel and he will quickly get used to it."

-The fanfare around Werner comes just two years after his reputation took a hit when he flopped at the World Cup.
+The fanfare around Werner comes just two years after his reputation had taken a major hit amid World Cup misery and diving accusations.

-Werner became Stuttgart's youngest-ever debutant aged 17 in 2013 and their youngest scorer as he netted three times in his first 10 appearances.
+He fulfilled that ambition in 2013, becoming Stuttgart's youngest ever debutant aged 17 and their youngest scorer when he netted three times in his first 10 appearances.